 - I do not take into account the impact of taxes.

-Now, I will break down each of my investments from the above table grouped by company.
+Now, I will break down each of my current investments from the above table grouped by company.